Is the glass half full? Or half empty?

 As mentioned earlier, if you find yourself hanging around with people who constantly bring you down – reassess whether you need/want those relationships.

-Seize the day and make changes that will help to boost your positivity and general happiness.
+Seize the day and make changes that will help to give you a positivity boost and general happiness.

 9. Find a passion.